2010–11 Houston Rockets season

 The 2010–11 Houston Rockets season was the 44th season of the franchise in the National Basketball Association (NBA), and the 40th based in Houston.
-This season was Yao Ming's last in the NBA as he played only 5 games because of recurring injuries that interrupted his career.
+This season was Yao Ming's last in the NBA.
+He played only 5 games because of recurring injuries that interrupted his career.
 Despite his injuries, he was selected to play in the 2011 NBA All-Star Game as a starter, but he was unable to participate.
-Yao would then retire during the 2011 NBA lockout after playing only nine seasons in the NBA.

 The Rockets ended the season with a 43–39 record without the playoffs.
-After the season, head coach Rick Adelman was fired after four seasons with the team.
+After the season, head coach Rick Adelman left to coach the Minnesota Timberwolves and Yao retired.